 Worried?
 Speak to Your Addictions Counsellor

-If the recovering addict has any fears or reservations about going back to work after addiction rehabilitation, then it is important that this is discussed with the counsellor that worked with the individual at the rehab centre.
+If the recovering addict has any fears or reservations about going back to work after addiction rehabilitation, then it is key that this is discussed with the counsellor that worked with the individual at the rehab centre.

 What the person may be worried about could be the reason they began using drugs or alcohol in the first place.
 With the help of an addictions counsellor, he or she can offer you with guidelines on how to approach going back to work.